What Are Goals for Best Practices of Hazard Reporting

 - Have a chart of preferred types of issues to report.

-Following these guidelines are a fantastic way to ensure that employees recognize what to report, and know how to report it.
+Following these guidelines is a fantastic way to ensure that employees recognize what to report, and know how to report it.

 How to Improve Safety Reporting Culture